haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 <hr>
 ## Bonus: Predicting the oligomeric state with AlphaFold2

-With the advent of Artificial Intelligence (AI) and AlphaFold you could also try to predict with AlphaFolf the oligomeric state of this protein.
+With the advent of Artificial Intelligence (AI) and AlphaFold you could also try to predict with AlphaFold the oligomeric state of this protein.
 For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.

 To predict different oligomeric states of our system, we are going to use the _AlphaFold2_mmseq2_ Jupyter notebook which can be found with other interesting notebooks in Sergey Ovchinnikov's [ColabFold GitHub repository](https://github.com/sokrypton/ColabFold){:target="_blank"} and the Google Colob CLOUD resources.